jiedxu/psa-notebook/README.md

 ## Kernels

-The version of [`xeus-python`](https://xeus-python.readthedocs.io/en/latest/) is 3.10.2.
+The version of the [`xeus-python` kernel](https://xeus-python.readthedocs.io/en/latest/) is 3.10.2.
 For now, Python packages can only be added during the build of the kernel. `environment.yml` specifies which packages are added.
 The available packages are listed in the appendix.

-In contrast, any Python package with [pure Python wheels](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#pure-python-wheels) available on [PyPI](https://pypi.org/) can be installed in the [Pyodide](https://pyodide.org/en/stable/) kernel.
+In contrast, any Python package with [pure Python wheels](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#pure-python-wheels) available on [PyPI](https://pypi.org/) can be installed in the [Pyodide kernel](https://pyodide.org/en/stable/).

-The [`xeus-sqlite`](https://xeus-sqlite.readthedocs.io/en/latest/) kernel is also available.
+The [`xeus-sqlite` kernel](https://xeus-sqlite.readthedocs.io/en/latest/) is also available.

 ## Requirements of the browser